 HEAD: Export Development Act

-COPY: The Export Development Act (amended May 18, 2017) provides the legal mandate to EDC to support not only international trade , but also to providing, directly or indirectly, development financing and other forms of development support in a manner that is consistent with Canada’s international development priorities.
+COPY: The Export Development Act (amended May 18, 2017) provides the legal mandate for EDC to support international trade.
+In addition, to providing, development financing, both directly or indirectly as well as other forms of development support.
+All in a manner that is consistent with Canada’s international development priorities.

 CANADIAN BUSINESS CORPORTATIONS ACT SECTION